-With the sun setting at around 10pm in the south of the country and even later in the north, Sweden experiences some of the longest daylight hours anywhere on the planet at this time of year.
-But while many Swedes embrace the chance to spend their evenings in the great outdoors, be prepared to also hear plenty of chit chat about people being woken up too early by the sun
+With the sun setting at around 10pm in the south of the country and even later in the north, if at all, Sweden experiences some of the longest daylight hours anywhere on the planet at this time of year.
+But while many Swedes embrace the chance to spend their evenings in the great outdoors, be prepared to also hear plenty of chit chat about people being woken up too early by the sun,

-A light night in the Swedish archipelago.
-Photo: Folio/Image Bank Sweden
+A light night in the Swedish countryside.
+Photo: Patrik Svedberg/Image Bank Sweden

 3. Where did all these people come from?
 (Varifrån kom alla dessa människor?)

 If you live in a Swedish city, that quiet local park or lake where you sometimes take an evening stroll to clear your head or sip on your morning latte is about to get packed, if it hasn't already.
-While Swedes have a reputation for being somewhat solitary, once the sun comes out you'll regularly spot gatherings of twenty or thirty people meeting for picnics or barbeques way into the night.
+While Swedes have a reputation for being somewhat solitary, once the sun comes out you'll regularly spot gatherings of 20 or 30 people meeting for picnics or barbecues way into the night.

 4. I'm off on holiday.
 I'll be back in a month (Jag är på semester.
 Jag kommer att komma tillbaka om en månad)

 Swedish companies offer some of the most generous annual leave in the world, with most employers offering between five and eight weeks' paid holiday a year.
 Swedes are often creatures of habit and tend to take three or four weeks off in a row between Midsummer's Day and the end of July.
 So chances are if you're not getting out-of-office replies from clients who've clocked off early, you'll be receiving messages asking you to contact them again in a month.